 Doing this can help you understand yourself better.
 You can also see what behaviors still need work.
 Journaling also helps with the type of ways you can deal with the challenges, giving more clarity and light on the situation at hand.

-While journaling can undoubtedly help you deal with some of the mental health concerns.
-It still does not come close to what professional help can do.
+Even though journaling has been used as a therapeutic tool, it still does not come close to what professional help can do.

 Please do not hesitate to get in touch with your doctor if your burdens become too much for you to handle alone.